raysun68/Conjectures_Code/README.md

  `helpers.py`: Python script inlcuding many helper functions such as reward functions.

+ `PPO_NMCS.py` implements proximal policy optimization for Sidorenko's Conjecture

+ `Latin_Search.py` implements optimization for Latin Square graphons in Sidorenko's Conjecture

  Run the code with `python Graphon_demo.py`.

-### AMCS for the eigenvalue matrix version of Sidorenko's conjecture:
+### AMCS for the spectral version of Sidorenko's conjecture:

 `Eigen_demo.py`:  Python script implementing AMCS for an initial matrix (you may customize or randomize it) and parameters, works for up to 8*8 matrices.